colyseus/discord-embedded-app-sdk/README.md

   <img src="/settings-url-mappings.png" width="49%" />
 </p>

+> [!WARNING]
+> Each time you run `cloudflared`, it will generate a new URL.
+Be sure to update your Discord Activity's "OAuth2 → Redirect URL" and "URL Mappings → Target" to the new URL.

 _(Be sure to complete all the steps listed [here](https://discord.com/developers/docs/activities/building-an-activity) to ensure your development setup is working as expected.)_